danibalcells/patronus/Profile.md

 - **Reject**: Surface-level news, daily political cycles, corporate PR, clickbait, and shallow content without analytical depth.
 Also reject engineering and technical news that does not fit the specifications below, for example, reject news about web graphics frameworks unless it fits any of the specifications below well enough.
 - **Technical AI & ML**: Research papers, implementation details, model architectures, and substantive technical analysis
-- **AI Safety & Business**: Governance frameworks, existential risk research, regulatory analysis, and strategic business implications of AI development
+- **Tech Beyond The Technical**: Non-technical implications of technology, including existential risk research, regulatory analysis, strategic business implications of AI and tech development, the interplay between humanity and technology, mental health impact of AI, etc.
 - **Philosophy & Consciousness**: Academic philosophy, consciousness studies, phenomenology, existential philosophy, and reflections on meaning in contemporary life (including personal essays and alternative formats)
 - **Politics & Culture**: Long-form political analysis, cultural criticism, and social commentary (avoiding daily news cycles)
 - **Spain**: Domestic Spanish politics, society, and culture for staying connected to his home country